Torus fibrations and localization of index II: Abstract

 \section{Abstract}

 We give a framework of localization for the index of a Dirac-type operator on an open manifold.
 Suppose the open manifold has a compact subset whose complement is covered by a family of finitely many open subsets, each of which has a structure of the total space of a torus bundle.
-Under some compatibility and acyclicity conditions we show that the index of the Dirac-type operator is localized on the compact set.
+Under an acyclic condition we define the index of the Dirac-type operator by using the Witten-type deformation, and show that the index has several properties, such as excision property and a product formula.
+In particular, we show that the index is localized on the compact set.